This post may contain affiliate links. Please read our disclosure policy.

 Cook the meat sauce

-Make the Bechamel Sauce
+Make the bechamel sauce

 Layer the moussaka ingredients

-Tips to make best Eggplant Moussaka recipe
+Tips For making The best Eggplant Moussaka recipe

 - Peel the skin off the eggplant.
 The skin on the eggplants can very tough and chewy, making it hard to cut through.
 It can also taste pretty bitter and take away from the dish.
 So if you’re serving it to kids or want an overall more cohesive appearance, I would recommend peeling off the skin.